LLaVAction: evaluating and training multi-modal large language models for action understanding: Methods

-We compare the two sampling strategies (Table~\ref{tab:distractors}).
-We chose two leading action recognition methods on EPIC-KITCHENS-100, namely, AVION~\cite{zhao2023training} and TIM~\cite{chalk2024tim}.
-The results indicate that the TIM method consistently produced more challenging distractors for the evaluated MLLMs (Table~\ref{tab:distractors}), qualitative examples in Appendix Figure~\ref{fig:choice_comparison}).
-Consequently, we fixed $g$ with TIM and designated our benchmark as EPIC-KITCHENS-100-MQA.
+The complete set of answers is formed as $\mathcal{O}_i^r = \{n_i\} \cup \mathcal{D}_i^r$ for random sampling or $\mathcal{O}_i^m = \{n_i\} \cup \mathcal{D}_i^m$ for model-based sampling.
+We used $K = 5$ for our benchmark. {{Moreover, we use the action narrations $\mathcal{N}$ instead of action labels $\mathcal{C}$ to build the choices to avoid implausible texts and confusions (more details are in Appendix \ref{sec:action_label})}} We compared the two sampling strategies.
+We chose two leading action recognition methods on EPIC-KITCHENS-100, namely, AVION~\citep{zhao2023training} and TIM~\citep{chalk2024tim}.
+The results indicate that the TIM method consistently produced more challenging distractors for the evaluated MLLMs (Table~\ref{tab:distractors} and qualitative examples Appendix Figure~\ref{fig:choice_comparison}).
+Consequently, we fixed $g$ with TIM for the EPIC-KITCHENS-100-MQA benchmark.
+We found that all tested models have a huge performance drop in comparison to the easy setting, which illustrates that MLLMs struggle with fine-grained action recognition when tested with visually or semantically similar actions.

-Note that this test benchmark is distinct from the validation set of EPIC-KITCHENS-100 in two significant aspects.
-First, it has been reformulated to MQA to facilitate the evaluation of MLLMs.
-Second, EPIC-KITCHENS-100 employs `official keys' rather than ground truth narrations (as we use).
-If we were to directly compare with SOTA methods in EPIC-KITCHENS-100, our MLLM can be considered as a refinement-stage that selects the right answer from the predictions of $g$.
-To make a fair comparison, we also report these results using the official keys in Table~\ref{tab:EPIC-KITCHEN-Original}, even though, as we demonstrate below, the official key is not an ideal text input for MLLMs.